Is $50k a Good Salary in San Francisco?

 Quick Answer

-50,000 is a below-average salary in San Francisco, placing you above roughly 10% of earners.
+$50,000 is a low salary in San Francisco, placing you above roughly 10% of earners.
 After taxes (~20.8% effective rate), your take-home is approximately $3,301/month.
 A 1-bedroom apartment averages $3,400/month (103% of net income).

 Salary Rating in San Francisco

 San Francisco (pop.
-870k) is one of the most expensive compared to global metros, with a cost of living index of 105 (NYC = 100).
+0.87M) has a cost of living index of 105 (NYC = 100).
 Average 1-bedroom rent is $3,400/month and a monthly transit pass costs $110.
 It's considered a top-tier global tech hub with a tech score of 10/10.

 San Francisco at a Glance